zhanglae/largeVis/README.md

 <img src="README_files/figure-markdown_github/drawmanifoldmap-1.png" style="display: block; margin: auto;" />

-The code is disabled by default in this vignette for data size reasons.

 #### Example with Faces

 The following examples visualize facial-recognition embedding vectors from the [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/) dataset.
 The embedding vectors were graciously provided by [Brandon Amos](https://bamos.github.io/) of the [OpenFace](https://cmusatyalab.github.io/openface/) project.
 Similar vectors may be generated for images using the OpenFace `batch-represent` command.

 OpenFace embedding vectors encode an image in such a way that the embeddings for multiple images of the same person should be similar.
 This is illustrated on the first plot below, which highlights the locations of the embedding vectors for images of 10 selected individuals.
-(The 10 were selected on the basis that there are a large number of images of each in the dataset, and the author would recognize them.)

 ![](README_files/figure-markdown_github/plotFaceVectors-1.png)

 The function of `manifoldMap` is illustrated in the following plot, which places 500 images from the dataset at the locations given by the `largeVis` map.

-The plot is disabled by default because it requires obtaining the face images directly from [Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/).

 ![](README_files/figure-markdown_github/faceImages-1.png)